gholtzap/upf/README.md

 - Integrated lookup and apply functionality
 - Full test coverage for all actions and edge cases

+## 37. Uplink Packet Processing Integration
+- PDR matching integrated into N3 handler for uplink traffic
+- PacketContext creation with source interface (Access) and TEID
+- FAR actions applied for matched packets (Forward/Drop/Buffer)
+- Forward action: packets forwarded to N6 interface with Core destination
+- Drop action: packets dropped and logged
+- Buffer action: logged as not yet implemented, packets dropped
+- No matching PDR: packets dropped and logged with warning
+- Session statistics updated only for successfully forwarded packets
+- Detailed logging of PDR/FAR matching and forwarding decisions

 # Not implemented Features
 ## 1. Core Protocol Support